sigurdkampevold/media_mood/index.markdown

   </span>
 </div>

 Elected by the people, for the people.
 Politicians are elected to represent and work for the average Joe and thus have a great responsibility.
 It is, therefore, reasonable that the politicians receive significant attention from the Fourth Estate.
-By attributing the quotations in Quotebank to whether it was spoken by a politician or not, we see that about $2\%$ of the quotations belong to politicians.
+By attributing the quotations in Quotebank to whether it was said by a politician or not, we see that about $3\%$ of the quotations belong to politicians.

-[comment]: # "Er politikere overrepresent i Quotebank?
-Må eventuelt se på prosent av befolkningen som er politikere."
-[comment]: # "Svar: har det noe å si?
-Men ja, de vil nok være det av natur"

 {% include_relative /_plots/marcus/pie_pol.html %}

 As politicians are elected to represent us, do they represent us in the sense of their mood?
 As of the data, the answer is no. While the average compound score of politicians was $0.156$, the mean compound score of the quotations in Quotebank was $0.191$.
 As the results are significant, we could say that politicians’ quotes are more negative than the others.
-The results are also reflected in the plot below.

 {% include_relative /_plots/marcus/line_compound_pol_all_week.html %}

 We observe that the average compound score for the whole data set is consistently higher than the mean score for politicians.
 The score for politicians varies more, but that is likely due to low sample sizes.

 Furthermore, it is reasonable to believe that politicians base their decisions on factual information, even though this belief might have been weakened in the past years.
-It is intriguing to hope that Quotebank could give us answers to this through the subjectivity score computed by _TextBlob_.
-Below, you can see the distribution of subjectivity politicians’ subjectivity scores versus overall subjectivity.
+It is intriguing to hope that Quotebank could answer this through the subjectivity score computed by _TextBlob_.
+Below, you can see the distribution of politicians’ subjectivity scores versus overall subjectivity.

 {% include_relative /_plots/marcus/bar_dist_sub_pol_all.html %}
 [comment]: # "Decrease bin size"

 The subjectivity score for politicians is a bit lower than that of the overall data set, with a score of $0.107$ versus $0.120$.
 This indicates that politicians are slightly more objective than the average.
 This is, in itself, quite positive.
 Politicians should base their choices on factual information, and the data set indicates that they at least communicate this.
 However, one should remember the examples of subjectivity scores we started with.
 The computations of subjectivity scores are not a precise science, and simply using _objective_ words could give a better degree of objectivity.
 Do you remember the last “objective” example of Donald Trump describing “Sleepy Joe”?
-Maybe not the most precise measure of objectivity...
+Maybe not the most precise measure of objectivity.

 <div
   class="page__hero--overlay"